journalprivacyconfidentiality/jpc-docs/sop/SOP-latex.md

 ## Step 2
 Add the editorial supplementary files ([source](https://github.com/journalprivacyconfidentiality/jpc-style/releases/tag/v091jpc-editorial)) to the repository.

+- Caution: you need to retain the directory structure!
-Adding files can be done through drag-and-drop on Github.
+- Adding files can be done through drag-and-drop on Github.

-Caution: you need to retain the directory structure!
-Do not drag-and-drop the ZIP file, only its contents.
+- Do not drag-and-drop the ZIP file, only its contents.

-From the ZIP file, unzip and move only the following: the tmpl-images folder jpc.cls jpsfinal.cls
+From the ZIP file, unzip and move only the following:
+- the `tmpl-images`  folder
+- `jpc.cls` (if not already present)
+- `jpsfinal.cls`

 ## Step 3
 Create a  linked Overleaf v2 document